TRA Basic Cover 300: Our Affordable Entry-Level Gap Cover Product

 Get Affordable Gap Cover That Has Your Back

-Total Risk Administrators (TRA) always puts your health first, which is evident in our short-term insurance policies.
+Total Risk Administrators (TRA) puts your health first, and that is evident in our short-term insurance policies.

 Note: All material on this website is provided for your information only and may not be construed as medical advice, general advice, or instruction of any kind.
 No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals and/or intermediaries, or other relevant professionals, on any matter relating to their health and overall well-being.
 The information and opinions expressed here are believed to be accurate, based on the best judgement available to the authors at the time, and readers who fail to consult with appropriate health and/or financial authorities etc. assume the risk of any injuries and/or liabilities etc. Please note that Gap Cover is not a medical aid, and it is not a substitute for medical aid.
 Errors and Omissions Excepted.
 Terms and Conditions Apply.